Polo de Ondegardo: Works

 Polo Ondegardo was a civil servant and only wrote reports and letters, all of which were never published.
 Nevertheless, they were used by later writers and chroniclers to embed their information in the books they published.

 Polo was witness of the most important issues of his time: the knowledge of indigenous customs, the debate on the perpetuity of encomiendas and those on the economy and colonial government, and he carefully reported about them in his writings.
 In addition to serving as reports and advice to the viceroys and ecclesiastical authorities, they were used as a primary source by various chroniclers, often without even mentioning his name.

-Polo's text were included in the works of Agustín de Zárate, Hernando de Santillán, José de Acosta, Antonio de la Calancha, Buenaventura Salinas y Córdoba, Bernabé Cobo, Martín de Murúa,González Pujana, Laura (1999).
-Polo de Ondegardo: un cronista vallisoletano en el Perú.
-Valladolid: Universidad de Valladolid.
-Cristóbal de Molina "el cuzqueño", Inca Garcilaso de la Vega, Francisco de Ávila and Pablo Joseph de Arriaga y Herrera.
+Polo's text were included in the works of Agustín de Zárate, Hernando de Santillán, José de Acosta, Antonio de la Calancha, Buenaventura Salinas y Córdoba, Bernabé Cobo, Martín de Murúa, Cristóbal de Molina "el cuzqueño", Inca Garcilaso de la Vega, Francisco de Ávila and Pablo Joseph de Arriaga y Herrera.

 Polo might have written several reports and letters but just a few of them have been recovered by scholars from the archives in Spain and Peru.
 His principal works are: